General Terms and Conditions for Order Processing pursuant to Art. 28 GDPR of Claus Peschahereinafter referred to as network.design labelled.

 - Instructions from the client

-- The Client shall have a comprehensive right to issue instructions to netzwerk.design regarding the type, scope and modalities of data processing. netzwerk.design shall inform the Client immediately if netzwerk.design is of the opinion that an instruction of the Client violates statutory provisions.
-If an instruction is issued whose legality netzwerk.design has substantiated doubts about, netzwerk.design shall be entitled to temporarily suspend its execution until the Client expressly confirms or changes it again.
-If there is a possibility that netzwerk.design may be exposed to a liability risk by following the instruction, the execution of the instruction may be suspended until the internal liability has been clarified.
+- The client has a comprehensive right to issue instructions to netzwerk.design regarding the type, scope and modalities of data processing. netzwerk.design shall inform the client immediately if netzwerk.design is of the opinion that an instruction from the client violates legal regulations.
+If an instruction is issued whose legality netzwerk.design substantiated doubts, netzwerk.design is entitled to temporarily suspend its execution until the client expressly confirms or changes it again.
+If there is a possibility that netzwerk.design will be exposed to a liability risk by following the instruction, the execution of the instruction may be suspended until the internal liability has been clarified.

-- At the request of netzwerk.design, the Client shall designate one or more persons authorised to issue instructions. netzwerk.design must be informed immediately of any changes in personnel.
+- At the request of netzwerk.design, the client shall name one or more persons authorised to issue instructions. netzwerk.design must be informed immediately of any changes in personnel.

 - Control authorisations of the client

-- The client is authorised to check compliance with the statutory and contractual provisions on data protection and data security before the start of data processing and regularly during the term of the contract to the extent necessary.
-The customer shall ensure that the control measures are proportionate and do not impair the operation of netzwerk.design more than necessary.
+- The client is entitled to check compliance with the statutory and contractual provisions on data protection and data security before the start of data processing and regularly during the term of the contract to the extent necessary.
+The client must ensure that the control measures are proportionate and do not impair the operation of netzwerk.design more than necessary.

 - The results of the checks and instructions must be recorded by the client in an appropriate manner.